 Some mums have to stay in their local hospital for a day or two so that they can recover from the birth while their baby is staying at GOSH.
 We will explain to you exactly what has happened since your baby was transferred to us, and keep you updated over the telephone.
 If you want us to repeat anything, please ask us.
 It is important that you understand your baby’s condition.

-If you have had a caesarian section, you are welcome to visit your baby as often as you can.
-We have adult wheelchairs if you are unable to walk up to the ward.
+You are encouraged to visit your baby as often as you can.
+We have adult-sized wheelchairs if you are unable to walk to the ward.
 However, you will need to be officially discharged from the hospital where you gave birth before you can stay overnight at GOSH.
-You will probably feel uncomfortable for a while afterwards so we advise that someone stays with you both while you are visiting and when you are staying with us.
+You will probably feel uncomfortable for a while afterwards so we advise that someone stays with you, both while you are visiting and when you are staying with us.

 Staying at GOSH

-If your baby is in intensive care, parent accommodation is available for two of you.
-The parents’ unit is adjacent to the hospital.
-If your baby has been transferred to another one of our wards, we can offer parent accommodation to one of you.
+If your baby is in intensive care, accommodation is available for two of you.
+This can be a short walk away or within the hospital building.
+If your baby has been transferred to another one of our wards, we can offer accommodation to only one of you.
 We can also give you details of hotels in the local area.

 Visits from a midwife after delivery

-If you need to speak to a midwife or need stitches removed outside of these clinic times, please call our office number on 020 3447 9567 or email email@example.com
+If you need to speak to a midwife or need stitches removed outside of these clinic times, please call the UCLH Community Midwives office number on 020 3447 9567 or email email@example.com

-You will be able to see the midwife on your own, and during your first visit, we will see how you are doing and plan your following visits to the clinic.
-If you and your baby leave GOSH before your next visit to the clinic, please tell us so that we can ask your local midwife to visit you at home.
+You will be able to see the midwife on your own, and, during your first visit, they will see how you are doing and plan your following visits to the clinic.
+If you and your baby leave GOSH before your next visit to the clinic, please tell the midwives via the contact details above so that they can ask your local midwife to visit you at home.